usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `d0b50e7802046a9f114d79fb0d7cf974`
-- :material-text: **Run description:** Language model is used to compute the score of result entity.
-Topic generation model with uniform priory is used to compute the score of entities.
+- :material-text: **Run description:** Topic generation model with uniform priory is used to compute the score of entities.

 ---
 #### UIauto